great-expectations/great_expectations/docs/guides/expectations/how_to_create_and_edit_expectations_with_a_profiler.md

 :::note

-The User Configurable Profiler makes it easier to produce a new Expectation Suite by building out a bunch of Expectations for your data.
+The User Configurable Profiler makes it easier to produce a new Expectation Suite by building out a bunch of <TechnicalTag tag="expectation" text="Expectations" /> for your data.

 These Expectations are deliberately over-fitted on your data e.g. if your table has 10,000 rows, the Profiler will produce an Expectation with the following config: